In Defense of the Burnouts

 Ken grows up to be real-life Seth Rogen, etc.

-All because Judd Apatow and Paul Feig told a few pothead teenagers to try writing shit down, and then helped them out as much as they could throughout the rest of their careers, regardless of how much pot they smoked.
+All because Judd Apatow and Paul Feig told a few pothead teenagers (those actors) to try writing shit down, and then helped them out as much as they could throughout the rest of their careers, regardless of how much pot they smoked.

 Look at that.